 Visit Alert Levels on the COVID-19 website to find out more.

+As an older person you may be more vulnerable to COVID-19 as you may have underlying health issues, therefore you might decide to reach out to friends, family and neighbours for help.
 Remember to follow good hygiene practices, keep your distance from people you don’t know, and stay home if you’re unwell.

-You might still need to reach out to friends, family and neighbours for help, even under Alert Level 2.
 There are also several support services available who can help you access services you need:

 - local Civil Defence Emergency Management Group